 Here are the characteristics of a low-quality page, according to Google’s guidelines:

-- An inadequate level of Expertise, Authoritativeness, and Trustworthiness (E-A-T).
+- The page has an inadequate level of Expertise, Authoritativeness, and Trustworthiness (E-A-T).

-- The quality of the MC is low.
+- The quality of the main content (MC) is low.

 - There is an unsatisfying amount of MC for the purpose of the page.